-8.4 Randomisation
+2.6 Randomisation

 Participants will be randomised using a fully validated and compliant web-based randomisation system called Sortition.
-Once deemed eligible, the clinician or a member of the trial team will randomise the participant.
-The randomisation process will take only a few moments via the online system and will not delay trial participation.
-Participants will be randomised to the arm/arms they are eligible for (at least two arms), automatically by Sortition.
-Full details of response adaptive randomisation are described in section 11.2.4.
+Once deemed eligible, the clinician or a member of the trial team will randomise the participant, to one of the arms they are eligible for (at least two arms), automatically by Sortition.
+Full details of response adaptive randomisation are described in section 5.2.

-The participant, trial team and participant's GP will be notified electronically of the treatment allocation they have been randomised to.
+The participant, trial team and participant's GP will be notified electronically of the treatment allocation.
+If the participant does not have an email address, they will be notified by telephone.
 The research team may also send the GP or Care Home an email or letter via secure systems, containing personally identifiable data and treatment allocation.
-The participant and GP can review the PIS and completed ICF at any time using a secure log-in access code.
-A letter confirming enrolment and randomisation can also be posted to the participant should this be more convenient.

-8.5 Blinding and code-breaking
+2.7 Blinding and code-breaking

-PRINCIPLE will be an open-label trial.
+PRINCIPLE is an open-label trial.
 The participant and the recruiting clinician will know the participant's allocation.
-Therefore, no unblinding or code breaking is required in the event of a relevant emergency.
+Therefore, no unblinding or code breaking is required.
 However, those managing the data will be blind to participant allocation.

 The trial team and recruiting clinicians will be blinded to emerging results.
-During the course of the trial, only those on the Data Safety & Monitoring Committee will have access to the unblinded interim results.
+During the course of the trial, only those on the Data Safety and Monitoring Committee will have access to the unblinded interim results.

-8.6 Baseline Assessments
+2.8 Baseline Assessments

-Once randomised to the trial, a sampling kit and medication (if applicable) will be sent to participants from their practice, study team, Public Health England (PHE) or other central service.
-Where possible and availability of sampling kits allows, one sample will be taken as close to study entry as possible, to assess COVID-19 status, and the second five days after enrolment to assess COVID-19 status and viral shedding.
-Where swabbing facilities are unavailable, for example, if there is no supply of suitable swabs, patients may still participate in the trial and be included in the intention to treat analysis only.
+Once randomised, medication (if so randomised), and a sampling kit will be sent to participants, from their general practice, study team, Public Health England (PHE) or other approved central service (or collected from a general practice or pharmacy).
+Where possible, and availability of sampling kits allows, one sample will be taken as close to study entry as possible to assess COVID-19 status and other viral aetiologies.
+While the aim is to have a swab result for all patients, where swabs are unavailable, patients may still participate and be included in the primary intention to treat analysis only.

-Participants will receive clear instructions on how to self-sample, as per standard advice.
-Once the sample has been taken, they will be asked to place the sample in the provided container, sealed in a double envelope, which will be posted to a laboratory according to their standard practice for COVID-19 swab testing.
-For trial purposes, we will not store the swabs after testing but PHE may keep the specimen for up to 5 years following their own approved processes.
-Participants will be informed of their COVID-19 swab result by their GP or the trial team depending on recruitment route.
+Participants will receive clear instructions on how to self-sample.
+They will be asked to place the sample in the provided container, sealed in a double envelope, which will be posted to a laboratory according to their standard practice for SARS-CoV-2 and other respiratory virus tests.
+For trial purposes, we will not store the swabs after testing but PHE may keep the specimen for up to five years following their own approved processes.
+Participants will be informed of their SARS-CoV-2 test result by their GP or the trial team.